danieltslee/SpeedTreeFbxImporter/README.md

 ├── Oak                       # Folder with SpeedTree assets └── MapleTree                 # Folder with SpeedTree assets
 ```
+### Script Location
+> Scripts must be in
 ### Houdini Setup
 > This tool is accessed through a dockable Python Panel in a Houdini session.

-> Add a python panel
+1. Add a python panel.
 ![This is an image](SpeedTreeAssetGenerator/pythonPanelLocation.png)

-> Specify SpeedTree Fbx Importer by Daniel in the drop down menu
+2. Select SpeedTree Fbx Importer by Daniel in the drop down menu.
 ![This is an image](SpeedTreeAssetGenerator/pythonPanelDropDown.png)